 Red blood cells travel through your body delivering oxygen.
 Units of red blood cells are often used in Emergency and Operating Rooms when treating accident victims and during surgeries.
 Red blood cells are also necessary when treating patients with anemia.

-People with Type O blood are especially in demand with O+ being able to donate red blood cells to anyone who has an RH factor + while O- can donate to anyone with either RH + or –.
+People with Type O blood are especially in demand with O+ able to donate red blood cells to anyone who has an RH factor + and O- able to donate to anyone with either RH + or –.
 These donors are referred to as universal donors.